The Blended Family and Anger Management

 We were a very creative family and usually had clay available for creating pottery.
 The best part of creating pots is that the clay needs to be pounded before you can begin.
 I would make this available when needed.
 A hunk of clay was given, aprons secured and the pounding and kneading began.
 Sometimes the clay was pounded so long it became dry but adding some water or starting over was a small price to pay for the therapy that the pounding did.
 They always felt better after the pounding and were actually able to create some awesome pots with it.

-Some anger issues are beyond these simple helps.
+Some anger issues are beyond these simple bits of help.
 Sometimes there is no other recourse but to seek professional help for the anger and issues your child faces.
 If you need to get professional help for your child, don’t feel you have failed.
-There are times when we all need help to get past a deep seated issue.
+There are times when we all need help to get past a deep-seated issue.

 There is help out there for the good stepparents to deal with those anger issues that all blended families have to face sooner or later.
 I hope there have been some suggestions here that could be of help to you and your family.